Photo: Glenda Taylor for Bob Vila

-Hose reels can be attached to a permanent location, such as the side of your house, or on wheels for portability.
-To decide what will work best for you, consider the size of your landscape.
-Is it a fairly large area or just a patch of grass and a smattering of bushes planted close to the foundation?
+Hose reels can be attached to a permanent location, such as the side of a house, or on wheels or stakes for portability.
+To decide what will work best, consider the size of the landscape.
+Is it a fairly large area or a patch of grass and a smattering of bushes planted close to the foundation?

 Manual vs. Automatic

-How much work are you willing to put into winding your hose?
-Manual hose reels have a crank that you turn by hand to wind the hose.
-Automatic models have a button on the side of the reel that, when pressed, winds the hose for you.
-One caveat: Longer hoses can be troublesome for automatic models, which may have difficulty winding in the entire length of the hose.
+How much work the user is willing to put into winding that hose is another factor.
+Manual hose reels have a crank that users turn by hand to wind the hose.
+Automatic models have a button on the side of the reel that, when pressed, winds the hose.
+They’re usually powered by lithium-ion batteries.

 Closed vs. Open Storage

 Folks who prefer to stow the garden hose out of sight will want to opt for a closed (hideaway) storage hose reel.
 With these, the hose is enclosed in a container that houses the reel; a lid on top provides access to the hose.

 In addition to concealment, closed storage protects the hose from the elements, which can increase its longevity.
 The alternative is an open-storage reel, where the hose is exposed and visible but still tidy and contained on the reel.

 The most common hose reels are generally made of plastic, fiberglass, aluminum, steel, or resin.

 - Plastic hose reels are lightweight compared to the different metals, making them a good pick for portability and ideal for residential use.
 But they are not as durable as a metal reel.
 For those looking for variety in color, plastic hose reels come in different colors.